robindhondt95/Penetration-Testing/Ethical Hacking From Scratch Udemy/Commands And Tools.md

 chance the ip address to the ip address of the target.
 Every target that connects to that browser, will be hooked to beef. start the webserver: `service apache2 start`
-Use DNS Spoofing or social engineering to let your target browe your website.
+Use DNS Spoofing or social engineering to let your target browse your website.
 ```

 ### Beef - Hooking targets using MITMF